franzeh/Neurolanche-Ambassador-Program/README.md

 Looking ahead, Neurolanche envisions a transition to a reward system primarily denominated in $NEROX tokens.
 As the project progresses and the $NEROX ecosystem gains prominence, our goal is to align ambassador rewards more closely with the native token.
 This strategic shift not only fosters a more cohesive and interconnected Neurolanche community but also ensures that ambassadors directly benefit from the success and growth of the $NEROX token.
 By introducing $NEROX as the primary reward mechanism in the future, we aim to create a symbiotic relationship between ambassadors and the Neurolanche ecosystem, solidifying their role as integral contributors to the project's flourishing journey.

-# How does the ambassador programme work?
+# How does the ambassador program work?

 1. Tasks:
 -	Both mandatory and supplementary tasks are available.